metalsmith/drafts/README.md

 ## Usage

-Pass the plugin with any options to `Metalsmith.use`.
+Pass the plugin with any options to `metalsmith.use`.

 ```js
 import drafts from '@metalsmith/drafts'